-I’ve previously written about the Seven Hills Race held annually in Edinburgh here.
-It is a great race and I recommend it however I didn’t realize just how hilly Edinburgh was until I ran all the hills in one go.
+I’ve previously written about the annual Seven Hills Race in Edinburgh.
+Find out more here.
+It is a great race and I recommend it…as long as you like hills.

-To celebrate the first day of the end of the travel ban in Scotland, I decided to avoid the countryside hills where I thought everyone would go.
+I decided to avoid the countryside hills where I thought everyone else would go.
 Instead, I treated myself to a trip to Edinburgh.
 My friend Fiona Outdoors (https://www.fionaoutdoors.co.uk/) had never done the route.
 She decided to join me.
 She was relying on me for directions.

 I thought the route was 14 miles and seven hills.
 We ended up doing 18 miles and 8 hills!
 Next time she won’t rely on me for directions.